zdfowler/diedactic/paper.md

 surface changes, measured by reduction of Common Vulnerabilites and Exposures (CVEs):

-  a) No reduction in attack surface
+  1. No reduction in attack surface
-  b) Complete reduction in attack surface
+  2. Complete reduction in attack surface
-  c) Unknown reduction in attack surface
+  3. Unknown reduction in attack surface

 Results of this work can help container-based application distributors to employ practices that encourage "slimming" compatibility  so to reduce or